Overview

 Color Scale

-The fill is a continuous warm gradient calibrated to roughly 25 to 55 dB DNL, so the spatial pattern across communities reads visibly rather than flattening into a single tier.
-The FAA's regulatory thresholds remain on the map as labeled contour lines.
+The fill is a continuous warm gradient calibrated to roughly 25 to 70 dB DNL, so the spatial pattern across communities reads visibly rather than flattening into a single tier — including the 65 dB cells, which now read distinct from the 55–65 field rather than saturating with it.
+The reference thresholds remain on the map as labeled contour lines.

 How to Read the Map